• Level of education

 Description

-The aim of this course is to enable students to acquire the fundamental concepts of analog electronics.
+The objective of this course unit is to enable students to acquire the fundamental concepts of analog electronics.

-The second part looks more closely at the internal structure of operational amplifiers implemented in the first part, with a study of the internal architecture of amplifier circuits based on bipolar transistors.
+The second part focuses more specifically on the internal structure of the operational amplifiers used in the first part, with a study of the internal architecture of amplifier circuits based on bipolar transistors.

 Read more